CSA - Certified Solution Architect

 }

-Application Programming Interface
+Application Programming Interface (API)

 https://openapi-v2.exoscale.com

-• Implementable in every programming language
+• Compatible with any programming language

-• Specifically limit access using IAM
+• Restrict access precisely using IAM

 Example